 Gets to sitting position without help

-During this time, your baby will push himself into a sitting position, where he can reach for and explore toys, books, and new activities.
-Help him develop skills like clapping with patty-cake and other hand games.
+During this time, your baby will push themselves into a sitting position, where they can reach for and explore toys, books, and new activities.
+Help them develop skills like clapping with patty-cake and other hand games.

 Creeps or crawls on tummy

 Your baby is on the move!
-During this time, she may start crawling, creeping on her tummy, or scooting on her bottom.
-Don't worry about her style.
-As long as she uses arms and legs on both sides of her body to move, it's OK.
-Encourage motoring by putting an interesting toy just beyond her reach.
+During this time, they may start crawling, creeping on their tummy, or scooting on their bottom.
+Don't worry about their style.
+As long as they use arms and legs on both sides of their body to move, it's OK.
+Encourage motoring by putting an interesting toy just beyond their reach.

 Rocks back and forth on hands and knees

-Rocking on his hands and knees is your baby's last step before crawling.
-He's building his arm and leg muscles so they can propel him forward (or backward).
-Give him lots of supervised time out of the crib, car seat, and stroller so he can work on moving around and strengthen their arms and legs.
+Rocking on their hands and knees is your baby's last step before crawling.
+They are building their arm and leg muscles so they can propel them forward (or backward).
+Give them lots of supervised time out of the crib, car seat, and stroller so they can work on moving around and strengthen their arms and legs.

 Gets from sitting to crawling

-When she can sit well without support (usually about 7 months), your baby will learn to lean over onto all fours.
-Soon, she'll push off with her knees to crawl.
-As she becomes agile, set out pillows, cushions, and boxes for her to crawl over and around.
+When they can sit well without support (usually about 7 months), your baby will learn to lean over onto all fours.
+Soon, they'll push off with their knees to crawl.
+As they become agile, set out pillows, cushions, and boxes for them to crawl over and around.
 Always supervise this activity, and make sure your home is baby-proof!

 May walk while holding onto furniture

-Your baby is "cruising" -- walking while holding onto furniture to steady him.
+Your baby is "cruising" -- walking while holding onto furniture to steady them.
 Make sure sharp corners are padded and furniture is secured.
-Hold your baby’s hands while he walks to help him practice.
-Or let him push a sturdy walking toy with supervision.
-His first steps alone are just around the corner.
+Hold your baby’s hands while they walk to help them practice.
+Or let them push a sturdy walking toy with supervision.
+Their first steps alone are just around the corner.

-Can stand on her own momentarily and may take two or three steps
+Can stand on their own momentarily and may take two or three steps

-At around 8-12 months, your baby's torso and leg muscles are strong enough for her to stand without assistance.
-Rolling over, sitting up on her own, and crawling has boosted her confidence.
+At around 8-12 months, your baby's torso and leg muscles are strong enough for them to stand without assistance.
+Rolling over, sitting up on their own, and crawling has boosted their confidence.
 Make sure toxic products and medicines are locked away and safety gates are up.

 Uses pincer grasp

 Your baby is moving from the raking grasp to a precise finger-and-thumb pincer grasp.
-For practice, give him little finger foods to pick up -- like cooked peas or O-shaped cereal.
-Keep away choking hazards, including older children's small toys and foods like grapes, nuts, and raw vegetables.
+For practice, give them little finger foods to pick up -- like cooked peas or O-shaped cereal.
+Keep away choking hazards, including older children's small toys and foods like grapes, nuts and peanuts, and raw vegetables.